Google Summer of Code 2019 Idea List

 netengine: pull monitoring info from network devices

-Languages & technologies used: python, NetJSON, SNMP, HTTP, OpenWRT, Linux.
+Languages & technologies used: python, NetJSON, SNMP, HTTP, OpenWrt, Linux.

-Netengine is a python library that aims to provide a single API to extract common information from network devices using different protocols (eg: SNMP, SSH, HTTP) and different firwmares (eg: OpenWRT, AirOS).
+Netengine is a python library that aims to provide a single API to extract common information from network devices using different protocols (eg: SNMP, SSH, HTTP) and different firwmares (eg: OpenWrt, AirOS).

 The library kinda worked but was not brought to production level work and since OpenWISP 2 is going to have a monitoring system soon, wa want to rewrite this library to bring its implementation to production level.